lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - When using Lake Formation for fine-grained control over Spectrum, manage LF grants to the Redshift role rather than relying solely on S3 policies.
 - Audit: log S3, KMS, Glue and Redshift API calls (CloudTrail) and monitor datashare usage.

-If you want, I can provide example IAM policies and sample SQL statements for your exact cluster (provisioned vs serverless), account IDs, and bucket/KMS ARNs.

 ## How do you use database roles, grants, and schema-level privileges effectively?
 Short answer: treat groups as your application/team roles, give privileges at the schema level (USAGE and CREATE) and at the object level (SELECT/INSERT/UPDATE/DELETE/EXECUTE), use default privileges so future objects inherit correct grants, avoid granting to PUBLIC, minimize GRANT OPTION, and automate + audit.